 Do you test for DM in your boxers?

 Our dogs are not tested for DM (Degenerative Myelopathy), simply because we don't breed dogs with DM.
 I have never seen DM in any of our dogs or bloodlines that I use.
 All of our foundation dogs come from World Champions such as Perico, Orgon, In-Petto, and Hiram des Grand des Fondes du Abymes.
 These dogs are pillars of the boxer breed, meaning they were bred hundreds of times in Europe and responsible for shaping the boxer breed as we know it.
 Our dogs are further tested in working sports where they excel.
 Furthermore, I have owned every dog to their late years, I have never seen DM.
 They only way to have DM is to breed DM, which is not something we practice.
 What we do practice is breeding excellent dogs to excellent dogs, which is seen by the titles and awards that we have won and continue to win in a variety of canine disciplines.

-Ultimately DM is a result of breeders who don't understand or have knowledge of their pedigrees or the individual dogs they are using in their breeding program.
+Ultimately DM is a result of breeders who don't understand or have limited knowledge of their pedigrees or the individual dogs they are using in their breeding program.
 Many boxers with DM are coming from Pet shops or puppy mills breeders and back yard breeders.